Is The Ordinary worth it editorial flat lay — amber dropper bottles on white marble

 Retinol 0.5% in Squalane ($10)

-Strengths: Pure retinol (not retinyl palmitate or retinaldehyde) at an effective concentration.
-Squalane base is skin-compatible and non-irritating.
+Strengths: Pure retinol (not retinyl palmitate or retinaldehyde) in a simple squalane base.
+The oil format can feel less drying than some water-based retinol serums, though irritation is still possible.
 Stable oil-based format.
 One of the cleanest retinol formulas available.

 Caveats: Start 2-3 nights per week and build up.
 Sunscreen is non-negotiable when using retinol.
 Not for use during pregnancy.

 Verdict: Worth it.
-The best value retinol on Amazon for beginners and intermediate users alike.
+A strong value retinol on Amazon for beginners and intermediate users who already tolerate retinoids.

 Check Price on Amazon →